 OK - started reorganisation of one WebElements area, the "chemistry nexus".
 The nexus will now bring together news, articles, the WebElements blog, and eventually the Webelements bibliography, and more.
 It will also contain chemistry content related to WebElements, for instance, sections on the chemistry of the various groups or periods in the periodic table, articles on periodicity, expanded disucssion of the chemistry of specific elements, and so on.
 All that will take years to add of course.
-The existing forums site will be located in a dedicated area at the WebElements chemistry forum.
+The existing forums site will be located in a dedicated area at the WebElements forum elsewhere.

 I'm pleased to announce that you can now buy a Chinese periodic table poster (traditional) at the WebElements shop.